The Shandong Blog

 Acer truncatum Fire Dragon Shantung maple Shandong maple tree fall color red

 May 14, 2021 - A day at Metro Maples while my house is shown to potential buyers.
 Above, Fire Dragon original tree is now almost a 16 inch caliper and every bit as good as I hoped it would be 21 years ago.
-It and the thousands of clones and seedlings will be around for many years to come.

 Acer Super Dragon yellow japanese maples truncatum palmatum tree color